 Sex work can be a contentious topic.
-Like in August of last year, when celebrities such as Lena Dunham and Emma Thompson attacked a report that drew on the experiences of loads of sex workers, subsequently pissing off a load of sex workers.
-Or this year, over the past month or so, as British politicians have been squabbling about the best way to treat sex work.
+Take last August, when celebrities like Lena Dunham and Emma Thompson attacked a report that drew on the experiences of tons of sex workers, subsequently pissing off a ton of sex workers.
+Or this year, over the past month or so, as politicians have been squabbling about the best way to treat sex work.

 One part of the debate is framed around the issue of choice.
 Is it so difficult for sex workers to leave that world behind that they are essentially stuck in their professions, or do some men and women simply view sex work as a simple way to earn money?
 In order to shed some light on this, I asked four former prostitutes and escorts how and why they got out of the game.

-While touring Europe as an entertainer I had a love affair with a German man.
-It all came to an end when his mother found out, and wasn't too pleased I wasn't blonde and Aryan, which left me very depressed.
+While touring Europe as an entertainer, I had a love affair with a German man.
+It all came to an end when his mother found out, and wasn't too pleased I wasn't blond and Aryan, which left me very depressed.
 I returned to England destitute and suicidal, and bought a house there with the intention of dying in it.
 Fortunately, I eventually decided that I was going to carry on living after all and attempted to figure out how I was going to pay the mortgage.
-After trying my hand at several different jobs, I realised that I wasn't going to earn enough by working a regular 9-5, so I became a sex worker.
+After trying my hand at several different jobs, I realized that I wasn't going to earn enough by working a regular 9 to 5, so I became a sex worker.

 I'm a lot poorer now than I was when I was a sex worker, but much more content.
 I'm currently part of a committee that will be putting a paper before the Lib Dems' conference laying out the challenges that people who have been in the sex industry face.
 It points out the job discrimination they receive, and the need for additional help and support.
 Hopefully it can help to bring about a change.

 The first time I sold sex was a single traumatic incident while living in Dublin.
 If I hadn't, my son would have had no food on his birthday, let alone a present.
 The next was in London.
 I was alone and in a state of mental and emotional collapse.
-My world had imploded, but I kept on going until I made one stupid mistake that landed me with nowhere to go and hardly any money.
-I could afford one coffee in Marble Arch.
-A woman sat opposite me as I drank it, and we started to talk.
-She worked Park Lane and explained how she went about doing it.
-There was no grooming or trying to exploit me; she was lonely, too – in many ways in a similarly nightmarish situation.
-We talked to each other about things that, through no fault of our own, set us apart from the world.
-I went out that night with nothing and came back with £180.
+My world had imploded, but I had nowhere to go and hardly any money.

 London was a daisy chain of bad experiences, so I returned to Ireland, where I still couldn't find a way to get enough money to live.
 The only option left was a return to sex work.
-I sold sex for six years in Dublin, until 1993, when I was approached by an organised crime group who wanted me to work for them.
-Tougher laws criminalising prostitution were coming in, and they planned on using them as leverage for control over the independent street workers.
+I sold sex for six years in Dublin until 1993, when I was approached by an organized-crime group that wanted me to work for them.
+Tougher laws criminalizing prostitution were coming in, and they planned on using them as leverage for control over the independent street workers.
 I refused their offer.
-From then on, being me became an extreme sport.

-Poverty, abuse and desperation were also factors that pushed me towards that line of work.
+Poverty, abuse, and desperation were also factors that pushed me toward that line of work.
 I was abandoned by my mother and raised by my father on state handouts, along with four other children.
 Going without the simplest things created a strong urge to have.
-Add to that the psychological effects of abuse and a troubled school life that produced no qualifications and it's easy to see why I went down the road of prostitution.
+Add to that the psychological effects of abuse and a troubled school life that produced no qualifications, and it's easy to see why I went down the road of prostitution.

 Even when I found a regular job, I still didn't quit because I didn't trust my ability to keep it.
 I had more faith in maintaining my regular customers than in remaining legally employed.
 The turning point was when I fell in love, at which stage I immediately packed sex work in.
 I was so smitten that I wanted to give my new relationship 100 percent.
 The biggest difficulty lay in revealing the truth.
 But without question, I was accepted.
-Regardless of the years, it appears there isn't a best-before date when it comes to laying down clean sheets.
+Regardless of the years, it appears there isn't a best before date when it comes to laying down a clean slate.

-I didn't miss the money – saying that, my new husband could easily afford to support me.
+I didn't miss the money—saying that, my new husband could easily afford to support me.
 I'm not ashamed to have been a prostitute; I'm slightly proud, if anything.
-I used what I had to make an interesting life for myself, never stole from punters or hurt anyone, and entrusted my destiny to karma.
+I used what I had to make an interesting life for myself, never stole from people or hurt anyone, and entrusted my destiny to karma.